Booodaness/Scientific-Notes/Field theory/tensor-field-theory.md

 where $\nabla^\sigma = g^{\sigma \lambda} \nabla_\lambda$ .

-We will derive the general form of a 'realistic' Lagrangian in [[tensor_field_Lagrangian_symmetry|Tensor field Lagrangian from symmetry considerations]].
+We will derive the general form of a 'realistic' Lagrangian in [[tensor-field-lagrangian-symmetry|Tensor field Lagrangian from symmetry considerations]].

 ## Generators and algebras